 This Article introduces an entirely new solution: change IP law rather than tax law.
 Multinationals’ tax-avoidance strategies rely on undervaluing their IP.
-This Article proposes extending existing IP law so that these low valuations make it harder for multinationals subsequently to litigate or to license the IP.
+This Article proposes extending existing IP law so that these low valuations make it harder for multinationals to subsequently litigate or to license their IP.
 For example, transferring a patent for a low price to a tax-haven subsidiary should make it harder for the multinational to demonstrate the patent’s validity, a competitor’s infringement, or entitlement to any injunctions.
 The low transfer price should also weigh toward lower patent damages and potentially even a finding of patent misuse.
-Extending IP law in such ways would deter multinationals from using IP to avoid taxes.
-Both case law and IP’s theoretical justifications support this approach, which also has the counterintuitive benefit of encouraging the flourishing of creative professionals such as inventors and authors.
+Extending IP law in such ways would thus deter multinationals from using IP to avoid taxes.
+Both case law and IP’s policy justifications support this approach.

 Keywords: tax, transfer pricing, transfer-pricing, intellectual property, IP, patent, copyright, trademark, section 482

 JEL Classification: K34